OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 ![alt text](https://i.imgur.com/vz9fOHA.png)
 The problem of estimating this distribution p of x is sometimes called the problem of *density estimation*.
 1/ Choose features that might be indicative of anomalous examples.
-2/ Fit parameters 𝜇 and 𝜎:
+2/ Fit parameters 𝜇 and 𝜎 (vectorization possible):
 ![alt text](https://i.imgur.com/pRdCrvD.png)
 ![alt text](https://i.imgur.com/PSj7aAL.png)
 3/ Given a new example x, compute p(x):